UglySquid/UglySquid.github.io/_projects/rocket.md

   </figure>
 </div>

-This is the latest assembly, I forgot to take pictures of the last few unfoortunately.
+This is the latest assembly, I forgot to take pictures of the last few unfortunately.
 There has been a LOT of changes to pretty much every part either for decreasing weight, price, fixing a problem, or manufacturing.
-I am at a point where I unfortunately also had to make returns on aliexpress...which suck a lot (just two items).
-Additionally, I dedfinetely have some unsolved problems right now, that I plan on fixing later.
+I am at a point where I unfortunately also had to make returns on aliexpress...which suck a lot.
+Here is a summary of my solved and unsolved issues.

 <div style="display: flex; gap: 1rem; margin: 1.5rem 0; align-items: flex-start;">
   <figure style="flex: 1; margin: 0;">